Large Language Models Help Humans Verify Truthfulness -- Except When They Are Convincingly Wrong: Study Design Overview

 \subsection{Retriever}

-For the \texttt{Retrieval} and \texttt{Retrieval + Explanation} conditions, we show users the most relevant passages from credible sources to aid their verification of the claims.
-For this purpose, we use a passage retriever to retrieve paragraphs from Wikipedia.
-Specifically, we adopt a similar retrieval setup as \cite{Min2023FActScoreFA}, where we use the state-of-the-art Generalizable T5-based Retriever (GTR-XXL), an unsupervised dense passage retriever~\cite{Ni2021LargeDE}.
+For the \textbf{Retrieval} and \textbf{Retrieval + Explanation} conditions, we show users the most relevant passages from Wikipedia.
+Specifically, we adopt a similar retrieval setup as \citet{Min2023FActScoreFA}, where we use the state-of-the-art Generalizable T5-based Retriever (GTR-XXL), an unsupervised dense passage retriever~\cite{Ni2021LargeDE}.
 We retrieve the top $10$ most relevant paragraphs from Wikipedia, where each paragraph has an average length of $188$ words.
-To measure the quality, we report two metrics on our test set.
-The full recall measures how often the top $10$ retrieved passages contain all evidence sentences required to verify the claim, which is $81.5\%$; the partial recall measures how often the top 10 retrieved passages contain at least one evidence sentence required to verify the claim, which is $93.0\%$.
+To measure the retrieval quality, we report two metrics on our test set.
+The full recall measures how often the top $10$ retrieved passages contain all evidence sentences required to verify the claim, which is $81.5\%$; partial recall measures how often the top 10 retrieved passages contain at least one evidence sentence required to verify the claim, which is $93.0\%$.